 - You must make at least 6 attempts to call your prospects.

-- The best time to call your prospects up is within an hour of receiving their initial inquiry.
+- The best time to make sales calls is within an hour of receiving their initial inquiry.

-We know that the current times have brought a significant change in the way we used to connect and communicate.
+We know that the current times have brought a significant change in how we used to connect and communicate.
 However, this survey was designed to offer you the best insights and empower you to connect better with your audiences.

 With this, we sign off!
-We promise to be back with more interesting tips and tricks.
+However, we promise to be back with more interesting tips and tricks.
 In the meantime, feel free to leave your comments in the comments section.
 We’d love to hear from you!